-NUR 117 - Issues, Trends in Nursing and Contemporary Health Issues - 3 credits
+NUR 215 - Issues, Trends in Nursing, and Contemporary Health Issues - 3.0 credits

-The course facilitates the transition from a student role to the entry-level of practical nurse assuming responsibilities in diverse healthcare settings.
-Employment-seeking skills (job search plan, creating a cover letter/resume, presenting portfolio, interviewing, writing thank you letter) are modeled and practiced.
+The course facilitates the transition from student role to entry level practical nurse assuming responsibilities in diverse healthcare settings.
+Employment seeking skills (job search plan, creating cover letter/resume, presenting portfolio, interviewing, writing thank you letter) are modeled and practiced.
 The course provides a deeper understanding of the history of nursing including contemporary issues and trends impacting the scope and practice of the Practical Nurse.
-As students reflect on their role as LPN, legal and ethical issues are analyzed with a focus on personal accountability and responsibility.
+As students reflect on their role as a LPN, legal and ethical issues are analyzed with a focus on personal accountability and responsibility.
 The significance of the Michigan Board of Nursing General Rules, Michigan Public Health Code, NCLEX-PN® Test Plan and preparation, and Michigan licensure/application requirements including continuing education is emphasized.
-40 hours of instruction.
+30 hours of instruction.

-NUR 118 - Hands-On Lab and NCLEX Review - 3.75 credits
+NUR 216 - Hands-On Lab and NCLEX Review - 4.5 credits